-1) Campsites which are along specific waterways will be allowed to accommodate a maximum of 12 people.
-The site separation distance between these campsites will be generally one-third of a mile.
+1) Primitive tent sites which are along specific waterways will be allowed to accommodate a maximum of 12 people.
+The site separation distance between these primitive tent sites will be generally one-third of a mile.
 This alternative recognizes the fact that routes used by watercraft cross multiple units.
 Differences in camping group size between units would create difficulties for people undertaking extended trips.
 This alternative would allow camping groups the flexibility of finding a site that they are accustomed to.
-This alternative would result in a reduction in the total number of campsites when compared to the other alternatives.
+This alternative would result in a reduction in the total number of primitive tent sites when compared to the other alternatives.
 Under this alternative, the impacts associated from large groups would continue, although the impacts from a group of 12 should be less than the groups of 20 allowed under the APSLMP.
-Campsites that are not along a canoe route will be limited to eight persons, except for specifically designated groupings of campsites as allowed by the APSLMP.
+Primitive tent sites that are not along a canoe route will be limited to eight persons, except for specifically designated groupings of primitive tent sites as allowed by the APSLMP.
 Groups of more than nine people would still require a camping permit from the Forest Ranger.
-A map will be sent with the permit that identifies the waterways with campsites that can accommodate groups of 12 people.
+A map will be sent with the permit that identifies the waterways with primitive tent sites that can accommodate groups of 12 people.
 The waterways that this will apply to are the Raquette River, Saranac River; Upper, Middle, and Lower Saranac lakes; Kiwassa Lake; Lower St. Regis Lake; Spitfire Lake; Lake Clear; Lake Clear Outlet; Follensby Clear Pond; Polliwog Pond; Horseshoe Pond; Floodwood Pond; Rollins Pond; Little Square Pond; and Hoel Pond.

 This alternative does not comply with the APSLMP, although something very similar to this alternative was approved in the Moose River Plains Wild Forest UMP (January 2011) for camping on Seventh and Eighth lakes.
 There are, however, significant differences between the situations in the two units.
-In the SLWF this would apply to more waterways and therefore many more campsites would be involved.
-Many of the campsites in the SLWF are excessively large and use of all these sites by groups of 12 would contribute to the continuation of this problem.
+In the SLWF this would apply to more waterways and therefore many more primitive tent sites would be involved.
+Many of the primitive tent sites in the SLWF are excessively large and use of all these sites by groups of 12 would contribute to the continuation of this problem.
 Even under the tighter restrictions of the preferred alternative there will be more sites for groups of 12 people in the SLWF than on Seventh and Eighth lakes.